Symptoms of breast cancer

 Nipple discharge

-Nipple discharge is normal in women that are breastfeeding.
+Nipple discharge is normal in women who are breastfeeding.
 However, if you are not breastfeeding, you must not ignore a discharge from the nipple.

 Breast lumps or thickening of breast tissue